evanzhong/safety-maps/README.md

 ### Accessing Map Data

-We have created and provided a dataset of map data comprised of the greater Los Angeles area, with included safety information sourced from [LA Open Data](https://data.lacity.org/A-Safe-City/Crime-Data-from-2010-to-2019/63jg-8b9z).
+We have created and provided a dataset of map data comprised of the Los Angeles area, including Westwood, Santa Monica, West LA and Hollywood, with included safety information sourced from [LA Open Data](https://data.lacity.org/A-Safe-City/Crime-Data-from-2010-to-2019/63jg-8b9z).
 For navigation within Los Angeles, this dataset should be sufficient.
 However, if you wish to configure this project for a different region, see the Data Generation section for instructions on generating a new dataset.

 ### Data Generation